DesktopGooseUnofficial/ResourceHub/mods/GooseMessaging.md

+The Goose Messaging mod is awaiting review from SamPerson and is unavailable at this time.

+---

 **NOTICE**: The ResourceHub team is not responsible for any inappropriate content in the Goose Messaging mod.

 **SECURITY CONCERNS**: The Goose Messaging mod connects to an external server.
 Use the mod at your own risk.